devadvance/devadvance.github.io/_posts/2023-02-01-page-visibility-api.md

 **Chrome 109**

-* **Detected via Page Visibility API**: Browser window minimized, browser window covered by another window that is larger, browser window covered by another browser window that is the same size, tab hidden in an active browser window, docking/undocking a tab to a browser window,
+* **Detected via Page Visibility API**: Browser window minimized, browser window covered by another window that is larger, browser window covered by another browser window that is the same size, tab hidden in an active browser window, docking/undocking a tab to a browser window
-* **Not detected via Page Visibility API**: Browser window covered by another browser window that is smaller, browser dialogs (print, save, etc.), during animation to/from full screen, during Task View,
+* **Not detected via Page Visibility API**: Browser window covered by another browser window that is smaller, browser dialogs (print, save, etc.), during animation to/from full screen, during Task View

 ### Android 13

 **Chrome 109**

 * **Detected via Page Visibility API**: Another app is active on the screen, another Chrome tab is active on the screen, screen is off, Chrome tab overview as an inactive tab, split screen: entering split screen, going to other features in Chrome (Downloads, Settings, etc.)
-* **Not detected via Page Visibility API**: Android overview mode, Chrome tab overview while the active tab, split screen: redrawing when split changes, split screen: exiting split screen, Assistant overlay on screen, URL entry mode, during the swipe between tabs, while covered by the notification shade,
+* **Not detected via Page Visibility API**: Android overview mode, Chrome tab overview while the active tab, split screen: redrawing when split changes, split screen: exiting split screen, Assistant overlay on screen, URL entry mode, during the swipe between tabs, while covered by the notification shade

 ### iPad OS 16.3